yukicode/UDA-front-end-program/mobile-portfolio/README.md

 --------------------------------------------------------

 ## Gulp Task
-In the command line go to the public folder and type:
+In the command line go to the mobile-protofilio folder and type:
 * `gulp` Serve index.html locally.
 * `gulp build` Build webpage in the public repo.
 All the resources are inlined and minified.
 * `gulp pageSpeedTest` Test page speed use page speed insights.
 Results are shown in the console.